 Waking Up Between 3am and 5am - The Lung Meridian, Deceit or Self-Deceit

-The Emotion Code (TM) formulated by Bradley Nelson, posits that the lungs and colon are responsible for generating the following emotions:
+The Emotion Code (TM) formulated by Bradley Nelson, posits that the lungs and colon are responsible for generating the emotions of confusion, discouragement, defensiveness, rejection, grief, sadness, self-abuse, and stubbornness.

 My experience is that while unprocessed grief is generally a go-to explanation for wakefulness at this time, one must also examine whether one is being lied to or is lying to oneself about something significant.
 Interestingly, the emotions of defensiveness and stubbornness are also generated by the lungs and often people are defensive when they are actively trying to conceal something.
 Notably, this is also a particular conflict trait of people who experience toxic insecurity/vulnerability (non-euphemistically called narcissism) with childhood trauma as a causal factor and narcissism may co-occur with a tendency to lie pathologically.
 Generally, these are going to be big lies, not small trivial lies, which affect the foundation of your relationship with yourself, a boss, parent, or partner.